Abelian Yang-Mills theory on Real tori and Theta divisors of Klein surfaces: Real Hermitian line bundles

 \subsection{Examples}

-In this section we will apply the general formalism developed above in two important cases: a Klein surface and a Real torus. \paragraph{\bf The case of a Klein surface} Let $C$ be a closed connected, oriented differentiable 2-manifold, and $\iota:C\to C$ an orienting reversing involution with $C^\iota\ne\emptyset$.
+In this section we will apply the general formalism developed above in two important cases: Klein surfaces and a Real tori. \paragraph{\bf The case of a Klein surface} Let $C$ be a closed connected, oriented differentiable 2-manifold, and $\iota:C\to C$ an orientation reversing involution with $C^\iota\ne\emptyset$.
 Let $r\in\N$ be the number of components of $C^\iota$.
 Let $d_2:H^2(C,\Z)\to\Z_2$, $\deg_{\Z_2}: H^1(C^\iota,\Z_2)\to\Z_2$ be the morphisms defined by